The Sabbath

 The Sabbath, the seventh day (Saturday, not Sunday), was blessed and sanctified from the very beginning, before there was ever a fall (Genesis 3:1-6) and before the ground was ever cursed (Genesis 3:17-19).
 The Lord rested from all His works on the seventh day (Hebrews 4:3-4) and was refreshed (Exodus 31:17); although, "the Creator of the ends of the earth, neither faints nor is weary" (Isaiah 40:28).

-The Sabbath, which means "rest" (Hebrew, shabat), was made for man (Mark 2:27), and although it was blessed and sanctified from the very beginning, it was never commanded by God until the law of Moses (Exodus 12:16; 16:23; 20:8-11).
+Akin to the verb to "rest" or "cease" (שָׁבַת [shâvat] e.g. Isaiah 14:4; 24:8[2x]; 33:8; Lamentation 5:15), the Sabbath (שׁבָּת [shabbât]) was made for man (Mark 2:27).
+Although it was blessed and sanctified from the very beginning, it was never commanded by God until the law of Moses (Exodus 12:16; 16:23; 20:8-11).
 In the Ten Commandments the Israelites were instructed to,

 Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God.
 In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the Lord blessed the Sabbath day and hallowed it.
 (Exodus 20:8-11; see also Deuteronomy 5:12-15)

 This fourth commandment of the Ten Commandments was no small trivial suggestion.
 Those who disobeyed this commandment were to be killed (Exodus 31:12-15; 35:2; Numbers 15:32-36).
-The Israelites were instructed by God to rest every seventh day, and if they didn't, they were to be put to death.
+The Israelites were instructed by God to rest every seventh day.
+If they didn't, they were to be put to death.
 Nevertheless, sad to say, despite this serious charge, the Israelites did not obey the Lord on this matter as well (2 Chronicles 36:21; Nehemiah 13:15-18; Jeremiah 17:19-27; Ezekiel 20:12-24; 22:8).
 If they had obeyed, Jerusalem would not have been destroyed, but would have remained forever (Jeremiah 17:25).
 In fact, for those who kept the Sabbath in righteousness, the Lord promised salvation for them (Isaiah 56:1-7; 58:13).

-The Sabbath was not only a command from God, but it was and is a perpetual sign between God and His people (Exodus 31:16-17); and it still has its place in the future, as it is written,
+The Sabbath was not only a command from God, but it was and is a perpetual sign between God and His people (Exodus 31:16-17); and it still has its place in the future.
+As it is written,

 "For as the new heavens and the new earth which I will make shall remain before Me," says the Lord, "So shall your descendants and your name remain.
 And it shall come to pass that from one New Moon to another, and from one Sabbath to another, all flesh shall come to worship before Me," says the Lord.
 (Isaiah 66:22-23; see also Ezekiel 44:24; 45:17; 46:1, 3-4, 12; Colossians 2:16-17; Hebrews 10:1).

 Presently, the Sabbath rest is still kept by the people of God.
-Whether they work on the seventh day (Saturday) or not (Romans 14:5-6), those who set their hope completely on the grace to be brought to them at the revelation of Jesus Christ (1 Peter 1:13), enter a Sabbath rest, as it is written,
+Whether they work on the seventh day (Saturday) or not (Romans 14:5-6), those who set their hope completely on the grace to be brought to them at the revelation of Jesus Christ (1 Peter 1:13) enter a Sabbath rest.
+As it is written,

 There remains therefore a rest for the people of God.
 For he who has entered His rest has himself also ceased from his works as God did from His.
 (Hebrews 4:9-10)

-Those who abandon hope in themselves (Matthew 5:3; Romans 9:30-32) and rest their hope on Christ (Hebrews 6:18; 7:25), have entered "His rest" (Hebrews 4:1).
+Those who abandon hope in themselves (Matthew 5:3; Romans 9:30-32) and rest their hope on Christ (Hebrews 6:18; 7:25) have entered "His rest" (Hebrews 4:1).
 As Hebrews 4:10 says, they have ceased from their works as God did from His.
 God ceased from His works by resting on the seventh day.
-Those who totally stop every work of their own righteousness (Psalm 16:2; Romans 4:5, "does not work"), and believe on Him who justifies the ungodly (Romans 4:5), these are those who fulfill the law (Romans 8:4) and keep a perpetual Sabbath (Hebrews 4:3-4, 9-10).
+Those who totally stop every work of their own righteousness (Psalm 16:2; Romans 4:5, "does not work") and believe on Him who justifies the ungodly (Romans 4:5), these are those who fulfill the law (Romans 8:4) and keep a perpetual Sabbath (Hebrews 4:3-4, 9-10).

 Even under the old covenant, there were those who worked on the Sabbath and were blameless (Numbers 28:9; 2 Kings 11:5-9; Matthew 12:5).
 So it is today.
-Those who walk by faith are blameless before God (Colossians 1:22; 1 John 1:9; 3:2-3), whether they physically work on the seventh day or not, because,
+Those who walk by faith are blameless before God (Colossians 1:22; 1 John 1:9; 3:2-3), whether they physically work on the seventh day or not.
+Because,

 Christ is the end of the law for righteousness to everyone who believes.
 (Romans 10:4; for more on the law, see our report, The Law)